sass/sass-site/source/blog/031-new-js-api-release-candidate.html.md

 adopted swiftly by tooling packages.

-Because this is such a substantial addition, we want to give users a chance to kick the tires a bit before we set it in stone, so we've released it a release candidate in Dart Sass 1.45.0-rc.1.
+Because this is such a substantial addition, we want to give users a chance to kick the tires a bit before we set it in stone, so we've released it as a release candidate in Dart Sass 1.45.0-rc.1.
 Download it, try it out, and let us know what you think by [filing issues] or [sending us a tweet].
 Unless major changes are necessary, we plan to make a stable release some time next week.